-Students who wish to transfer from one degree or certificate program to another must complete the online Change of Major form found under Admission in the MyServices area of MyCState.
+Students who wish to change from one associate's degree or certificate program to another must complete the online Change of Major form found under "Admission" in the MyServices area of MyCState.

-When a student transfers from one degree or certificate program to another, all courses attempted that apply to the new Degree Audit curriculum - with the exception of cooperative education courses - automatically transfer to the new program.
+When a student changes from one degree or certificate program to another, all courses attempted that apply to the new Degree Audit curriculum - with the exception of cooperative education courses - automatically transfer to the new program.